 By the beginning of 2018 the adaptation of the former pilot plant to treat low-grade purchased concentrates had been completed and the required operating regimes had been worked out.
 Operations were curtailed in January and February as a result of a shortage of raw materials caused by a regional shortage of railway wagons in the autumn of 2017 which prevented stockpiling, and difficulties loading and unloading in the short sharp winter months.
-Apart from this, operations have carried on without major interruption throughout the first half of 2018.
+Apart from this, operations have carried on without major interruption throughout the nine-months of 2018.
 The Company produces ammonium metavanadate (AMV) which is sold on the basis of its content of vanadium pentoxide.
-Production of vanadium pentoxide for the first quarter totalled 18.8 tonnes and the second 27.2 tonnes, compared with 33 tonnes in the whole of 2017.
-Shipments to customers in the period totalled 51.8 tonnes.
+Production of vanadium pentoxide for the first quarter totalled approximately 19 tonnes, the second 27 tonnes and the third 38 tonnes, compared with 33 tonnes in the whole of 2017.
+Shipments to customers in the period totalled 91 tonnes.